 The Query tab is where you write the query to find the documents you want to update.

-The Update tab is where you write the command that you want to run against your target documents, which you defined in the Query tab.
+The Update tab is where you write the command that you want to run against your target documents (as defined on the Query tab).

-Once done, click Validate JSON to debug, and click Update to finalize.
+Click Validate JSON to debug, and then click Update to apply the changes.

 Query Code